AdaGold/BankAccounts/README.md

 Create a `Bank` module which will contain your `Account` class and any future bank account logic.

 Create an `Account` class which should have the following functionality:
-- A new account should be created with an ID and an initial balance
+- A new account should be created with an ID and an initial balance in **cents** (i.e., 150 would be $1.50).
-- Should have a `withdraw` method that accepts a single parameter which represents the amount of money that will be withdrawn.
+- Should have a `withdraw` method that accepts a single parameter which represents the amount of money that will be withdrawn in cents.
 This method should return the updated account balance.
-- Should have a `deposit` method that accepts a single parameter which represents the amount of money that will be deposited.
+- Should have a `deposit` method that accepts a single parameter which represents the amount of money that will be deposited in cents.
 This method should return the updated account balance.
-- Should be able to access the current `balance` of an account at any time.
+- Should be able to access the current `balance` in cents of an account at any time.

 #### Error handling